 Most likely, Turner saw the dentist to have his tooth extracted, which is a quick procedure.
 The doctor applied two grains of cocaine to Turner’s gums.
 Besides the numbing action, Turner would experience feelings of euphoria.

 After leaving the office, Turner appeared intoxicated.
 Deputies arrested him and took him to jail so he could sleep it off.
 It’s hard to believe the dentist allowed him to leave in that condition.
+Perhaps it was a delayed reaction.

 While in jail, Turner decided he was going to clear the jailhouse single-handedly.
 He started fighting with the others and even bit another prisoner.
 Jailer Lovely went into the cell to stop the men from fighting.
 Turner punched Lovely in the face with such force it knocked him to the ground.
 As Lovely tried to stand, Turner, tried to grab the jailer’s pistol.